porumamilla/airflow-cloud-sql-proxy-sample/README.md

 2) Create the credentials from Service account json file </br>
 kubectl create secret generic service-account-token --from-file=credentials.json=./service-account.json

-3) Clone the project in CloudShell and under root of this project you can find the file sqlproxy-deployment.yaml and deploy it using the following command

-kubectl apply -f sqlproxy-deployment.yaml
+3) Clone the project in CloudShell and under root of this project you can find the file sqlproxy-deployment.yaml and deploy it using the following command <br/>kubectl apply -f sqlproxy-deployment.yaml